 As disappointing as it seems, the office isn’t a place for making strong, flamboyant style statements.
 For this reason, it’s best to keep the bright colors – reds, yellows, and neons, particularly – at home, ready for a night out or the weekend.

 Patterns and prints, to some degree, fall in this camp.
-Although you don’t have to stick with solids, keep the colors neutral, and the size small to medium.
-As well, veer toward more established combinations than a straight-from-the-runway pattern.
-For instance, plaid, stripes, and even florals fit the bill.
-That pop art cartoon print, on the other hand, might be perceived as too garish.
+But you don’t have to stick with solids, keep the colors neutral, and the size small to medium.

+Also, veer toward more established combinations than a straight-from-the-runway pattern.
+For example, plaid, stripes, and even florals fit the bill.
+That pop art cartoon print, on the other hand, might seem too garish.

 This doesn’t mean that you need to steer clear of details.
 Think about the buttons on your shirt, look for a distinctive trim, and seek out less-showy facets (hint: no gold buttons) that point to the garment’s quality.

-Along with all this, make sure your smart-casual pieces are easily layered.
+Along with all this, make sure your smart casual pieces are easily layered.
 As business casual’s biggest downfall, too many guys get mired in the polo-khakis-loafers combo, and rarely – to borrow a corporate cliché – think outside the box.

 For this reason, look for V-neck sweaters that can be worn with button-fronts, unstructured blazers, and cardigans.
 Even that finance-bro fleece vest – as much of a fashion faux pas that it is – fits, to a degree.